shoaibur/Tutorials/interview-prep/amazon-leadership-principles.md

 31) We all deal with difficult customers from time to time.
 Tell me about a challenging client-facing situation and how you handled it?
 *
 32) How do you show customer obsession?
+* Service to India.
-* Teaching DSP and grades.
+* Student's grade; teaching DSP and grades.

 ### xiv.
 Failure
 33) Tell me about a time you recovered from a difficult situation.